Yummy275/coin-watcher/README.md

-Pick crypto currenty coins to watch price of.
+Pick cryptos to watch price and calculates total worth of those.